Uzbekistan, Unique

 Timur’s Mausoleum

 Next morning driver Shafkat and (new) guide Susanna pick us up.
 Punctual, as all people here are.
 Susanna is named after Suzie Q. In the beginning she is very serious; later she loosens up a bit.
 We first visit Timur’s mausoleum – The Gur-Emir Mausoleum.
 Conqueror Timur, also known as Tamerlane is buried here.
-It’s a beautiful building which served as a model (among others) for the Taj Mahal in India.
+It’s a beautiful building which served as a model for the Taj Mahal in India for instance.

 The tomb is inscribed with a warning ‘When I Rise From The Dead, The World Shall Tremble’.
 During WW2 Soviet scientists opened Timur’s tomb.
 Afraid for the warning locals warned them in vain not to do this.